Fused K-operators and the $q$-Onsager algebra: Summary and outlook

-It is also important to mention a few possible applications of our results in integrable models.
-In the literature on quantum integrable systems, K-operators and their images in the tensor product (or spin-chain) representations of the algebra ${\cal A}_q$ -- known as Sklyanin's operators -- are the basic building elements for the construction of mutually commuting quantities, for instance the Hamiltonian of open spin chains with integrable boundary conditions \cite{Skly88}.
-For the quotient of ${\cal A}_q$ known as the $q$-Onsager algebra, the fundamental K-operator~\eqref{K-Aq} is the essential ingredient in the open XXZ spin-$\h$ chain with generic boundary conditions \cite{BK07}.
-For the generic diagonal boundary conditions in this spin chain, the fundamental K-operator~\eqref{K-Aq} generates another quotient\footnote{More precisely, it is a degenerate specialization at $\rho\to 0$ of the $q$-Onsager quotient.} of ${\cal A}_q$ known as the augmented $q$-Onsager algebra~\cite[Sec.\,2]{BB12}.
-Furthermore, for the quotient of ${\cal A}_q$ known as the Askey-Wilson algebra, the K-operator (\ref{K-Aq}) leads to an integrable model with three-spin interaction terms \cite{BP19}.
-For other cases, the corresponding quotients of~${\cal A}_q$ appearing in the finite or half-infinite spin chains are identified in~\cite[Sec.\,3]{BB16}.
+As the algebra ${\mathcal A}_q$ is a central extension of $O_q$, fixing values of its center provides a surjective algebra map $\Psi\colon {\mathcal A}_q \to O_q$.
+Applying $\Psi$ to the entries of our fused K-operators ${\mathcal K}^{(j)}(u)$, we~thus expect to get spin-$j$ K-operators for $O_q$, in the sense that they satisfy the relations~\eqref{coacDK} and~\eqref{evalbfK1}, which will be discussed in more details elsewhere.

-The K-operators play a crucial role in the spectrum analysis of the corresponding quantum spin chains, for instance, in the diagonalization of the Hamiltonian of the half-infinite XXZ spin-chain with diagonal boundary conditions~\cite{JKKKM94} (see also~\cite{BB12} in Onsager's approach) and with triangular ones~\cite{BB12}, or describe hidden non-abelian symmetries~\cite{BB16} of the model.
-The K-operators are also used to construct the Baxter's $Q$-operator for diagonal boundary conditions~\cite{BT17,VW20} and triangular boundary conditions~\cite{T19, T20}.
-For all these models, the transfer matrix is the image in the spin-chain representation of a generating function $\bt^{(\h)}(u)$ built from the K-operator~\eqref{K-Aq} and a dual solution of the reflection equation for a spin-$\h$ auxiliary space.
-Importantly, $\bt^{(\h)}(u)$ reads as a {\it linear} combination of some fundamental generators $\{{\cal I}_{2k+1}|k\in{\mathbb N}\}$ of a maximal commutative subalgebra of~${\cal A}_q$.
-Therefore, in this approach the diagonalization of the transfer matrix reduces to the diagonalization of the image of the commutative subalgebra.
+In the literature on quantum integrable systems, K-operators and their images in the tensor product (or spin-chain) representations of the algebra~${\mathcal A}_q$~-- known as Sklyanin's operators~-- are the basic building elements for the construction of mutually commuting quantities, for instance the Hamiltonian of open spin chains with integrable boundary conditions \cite{Skly88}.
+For the quotient of~${\mathcal A}_q$ known as the $q$-Onsager algebra, the fundamental K-operator~\eqref{K-Aq} is the essential ingredient in the open XXZ spin-$\h$ chain with generic boundary conditions \cite{BK07}.
+For the generic diagonal boundary conditions in this spin chain, the fundamental K-operator~\eqref{K-Aq} generates another quotient\footnote{More precisely, it is a degenerate specialization at $\rho\to 0$ of the $q$-Onsager quotient.} of ${\mathcal A}_q$ known as the augmented $q$-Onsager algebra~\cite[Section~2]{BB12}.
+For all these spin-$\h$ models, the transfer matrix is the image in the spin-chain representation of a~generating function~\smash{$\bt^{(\h)}(u)$} built from the K-operator~\eqref{K-Aq} and a dual solution of the reflection equation for a spin-$\h$ auxiliary space.
+Importantly, \smash{$\bt^{(\h)}(u)$} reads as a~{\it linear} combination of some fundamental generators \smash{$\{{\mathcal I}_{2k+1}|k\in{\mathbb N}\}$} of a commutative subalgebra of~${\mathcal A}_q$.
+Therefore, in this approach the diagonalization of the transfer matrix reduces to the diagonalization of the image of this commutative subalgebra.\looseness=1